doaaaEldesouky/doaaEldesouky/README.md

 - 🏢 I'm a Software Engineer
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with c#, c++, and flutter, or anything related to mobile development.
-- ⚡ Fun Fact: I'm intersted in computer science .
+- ⚡ Fun Fact: I'm intersted in computer science & cats.

 ### Connect with Me :